-ART DECO ROCK CRYSTAL AND SAPPHIRE DRESS SET BY RAYMOND YARD, NEW YORK, CIRCA 1920
+ART DECO MOONSTONE AND SAPPHIRE DRESS SET BY RAYMOND YARD, NEW YORK, CIRCA 1920

-A dress set composed of a pair of cufflinks, four buttons, and three studs, each with a round rock crystal set with a cabochon sapphire
+A dress set composed of a pair of cufflinks, four buttons, and three studs, each with a round moonstone set with a cabochon sapphire

 - 11 cabochon sapphires

 - Cufflinks diameter: 7/16 inch; buttons diameter: 5/16 inch; studs 3/8 inch

 In 1898, Raymond Yard began his career in the jewelry industry as a thirteen-year-old door boy at Marcus & Co.
 He eventually became the firm’s general manager before opening his own firm in 1922 in an upstairs salon at 522 Fifth Avenue, catering to society, including the Rockefellers, Vanderbilts, and DuPonts, as well as screen stars such as Douglas Fairbanks and Joan Crawford.
 His insistence on using only the finest gemstones set into hand-made mountings earned him a reputation that rivaled the important jewel houses such as Tiffany & Co., Cartier, and Van Cleef & Arpels.
 After his death in 1958, three former employees continued the business.